ppraveen11/KV-Store-Assignment/README.md

 ![image](https://github.com/user-attachments/assets/e6b22707-5a28-4766-b6a4-13aaf649db55)

 # Deployement on kubernetes
-Before make ensure the the image has pushed to the docker hub repository
+Before make ensure the the image has pushed to the docker hub repository before going deploy on kubernetes

 ```bash
 kubectl apply -f  deployment.yaml
 kubectl apply -f  service.yaml